 Instructions

-- In a large pan, melt the butter over medium heat.
-Add the pork strips, season with salt and black pepper, and nestle in the thyme sprigs.
-Let the pork cook until it's evenly browned on all sides, then transfer it to a bowl and set it aside.
+- Melt 6 tablespoon (80 g) unsalted butter in a large pan over medium heat.
+Add the pork strips, season with 1 teaspoon salt and ¼ teaspoon black pepper, then add 3 thyme sprigs.
+Cook until the pork is browned on all sides, then transfer it to a bowl.

-- In the same pan, add the chopped onions, season with salt and black pepper, and cook until they soften and turn lightly golden.
-Stir in the tomato purée and let it cook for a couple of minutes.
-Pour in the white wine and simmer gently until it reduces and concentrates.
+- In the same pan, add 3 chopped onions, season with ½ teaspoon salt and ¼ teaspoon black pepper, and cook until soft and lightly golden.
+Stir in ¼ cup (70 g) tomato paste and cook for a couple of minutes, then pour in ⅓ cup (100 ml) white wine and let it reduce.

-- Return the pork to the pan and stir to combine.
-Pour in the broth and let it simmer until the pork is cooked through and the sauce thickens.
+- Return the pork to the pan, pour in 2 cups (500 ml) chicken broth or vegetable broth, and simmer until the pork is tender and the sauce has thickened.

-- Serve over mashed potatoes and drizzle the sauce on top.
+- Serve hot over mashed potatoes with the creamy sauce spooned on top.

 Notes